![]() |

 Bay Street is the main artery of Old Town, and the shops and restaurants

 on the river side often back right over the water.
-You can dine while
+The two RV Gypsies wanted to dine while

-watching the river flow past.
+watching the river flow past, so they stopped in at Mo's Restaurant, but they did not get a good seat.
 Old Town has been a fishing village and

 port for over 150 years and retains much of its old-time charm today.